p3lim/go-redirect/README.md

 3. SSH into the Synology box, then run `sudo docker pull ghcr.io/p3lim/go-request:latest`
 	- We have to do this because the Docker GUI doesn't support GitHub's Container Registry for some reason
 	- You should now see the image in the Docker GUI
+4. Open up the Docker GUI in Synology DSM
-4. Create a new container through the "Create" wizard
+5. Create a new container through the "Create" wizard
 	1. In the Image section, select the image we pulled
 	2. In the Network section, use the default bridge network
 	3. In the General section, give it a name and enable auto-restart